insevm/Docs/README.md

-# Docs
+# Home

-Contains all important information about INS.EVM.
+Welcome to our docs!
+This docs contain all important information about INS.EVM .